Tableau charts: Bar in bar chart

 The series, Tableau charts has always focused on one thing, helping Tableau users learn how to create different charts and graphs hence equipping them with different techniques of telling each data story.

-Inspired by the spirit of this series, we'll demonstrate how to build a bar in bar chart using Superstores data sets pre-packaged with Tableau app, Our goal will be to revisit our earlier post on Divergent bar chart and see if we can tackle the same challenge using bar in bar chart. ( I know by the end of this article, you will agree with me that, bar in bar chart is a better chart for comparing two measures against a dimension when compared with divergent chart).
+Inspired by the mission of this series, this article will demonstrate to you how to build a bar in bar chart using Superstores data sets pre-packaged with Tableau app, The goal here will be revisiting our earlier post on Divergent bar chart and see if we can tackle the same challenge using bar in bar chart. ( I know by the end of this article, you will agree with me that, bar in bar chart is a better chart for comparing two measures against a dimension when compared with divergent chart).

 Like in our previous challenge, lets compute Sales for East and Central regions using the formula shown below.